MeshariAlsh/Deepgram/readme.md

   Contains functions for saving, loading, and processing DM threads.
 It also calls the Deepseek API module to generate responses.

 - **deepseek_api.py:**
   Integrates with the Deepseek Chat API to generate responses for incoming messages.
 Includes logic to ignore trivial messages.
+Sends responses to other parties.

 - **posting.py:**
-  Provides functionality to upload a photo to Instagram with a predefined caption.
+  A content management system that handles Instagram post scheduling, prevents duplicate posts, and manages image uploads with captions

 ## Prerequisites